NGIOproject/nextgenio-docs/apps/ospray.rst

       being installed twice as part of different modules and will not affect the ability to run OSPRay after building and installing.

-      Upon completion the Makefile should be present in te *build* directory.
+      Upon completion the Makefile should be present in the *build* directory.

 6. Build OSPRay